npalex/Lid-driven-cavity-FENE-P/README.md

 ## **Numerical Scheme:**
 The rheoFOAM solver implementing the SIMPLE algorithm was used to evaluate the fluid velocity, conformation tensor, and pressure fields at each time step on a uniform 51x51 cell grid.
+In addition, the improved both sides diffusion technique<sup>4</sup> was used to improve the numerical stability of the solver.

-Gradient, divergence, and Laplacian terms were discretized using the Guass linear scheme, convection terms were discretized using the Cubista scheme, and time discretization was performed using a pure Crank-Nicolson scheme (see fvSchemes).
+Gradient, divergence, and Laplacian terms were discretized using the Gauss linear scheme, convection terms were discretized using the CUBISTA scheme, and time discretization was performed using the Crank-Nicolson method.

-fvSolutions:
-The pressure and velocity fields Generalized geometric-algebraic multi-grid (GAMG) solver for both the pressure and velocity fields with a DIC preconditioner and smoother.
+The resulting discretized, linear systems of equations, of the form $Ax = b$, were solved using iterative solvers.
+The Generalized geometric-algebraic multi-grid (GAMG) solver was used for both the pressure and velocity fields with a Diagonal-based Incomplete Cholesky (DIC) preconditioner in order to lower the condition number of the equation sets.
+For the conformation tensor the preconditioned
+(bi-)conjugate gradient (PBiCG) method was used.
+The matrix $A$ for the corresponding system of equations is not symmetric positive definite.
+Hence, the Cholesky preconditioner could not be used and the
+Diagonal-based Incomplete LU (DILU) preconditioner, which is relatively slow, was used instead.

+Note, all calculations in this repo were performed using a single core.

 ### **Initial/boundary conditions:**
 The fluid velocity, stress tensor, log-conformation tensor, and pressure fields were set equal to zero at time $t = 0$, corresponding to a fluid at rest.